 - Pay a $10 reinstatement fee

-If you are looking to reinstate your license or are facing DUI charges, it is imperative you contact a hard-hitting Mesa DUI attorney from Naegle Law Firm to protect your future and driving privileges.
+If you are looking to reinstate your license or are facing DUI charges, it is imperative you contact a hard-hitting Mesa DUI attorney from Naegle & Crider Criminal Defense Attorneys to protect your future and driving privileges.
 Having earned an AV® Rating by Martindale-Hubbell® and a 2013 “Top 40 Trial Lawyers Under 40” ranking for our excellence, we can provide the top-rated advocacy you need to maximize your chances of securing a desirable outcome for your situation.

 Call (480) 418-0776 or request a free consultation today to review your legal options.